 Requirement Name: Key refresh at the gNB

-Requirement Reference: TS 33.501 [X], clause 6.9.4.1; TS 38.331 [6], clause 5.3.1.2
+Requirement Reference: TS 33.501 [2], clause 6.9.4.1; TS 38.331 [6], clause 5.3.1.2

-Requirement Description: "Key refresh shall be possible for KgNB, KRRC-enc, KRRC-int, KUP-int, and KUP-enc and shall be initiated by the gNB when a PDCP COUNTs are about to be re-used with the same Radio Bearer identity and with the same KgNB." as specified in TS 33.501 [X], clause 6.9.4.1.
+Requirement Description: Key refresh is possible for KgNB, KRRC-enc, KRRC-int, KUP-enc, and KUP-int (if available) and is to be initiated by the gNB/ng-eNB when a PDCP COUNTs are about to be re-used with the same Radio Bearer identity and with the same KgNB." as specified in TS 33.501 [2], clause 6.9.4.1.

-"The network is responsible for avoiding reuse of the COUNT with the same RB identity and with the same key, e.g. due to the transfer of large volumes of data, release and establishment of new RBs, and multiple termination point changes for RLC-UM bearers.
-In order to avoid such re-use, the network may e.g. use different RB identities for RB establishments, change the AS security key, or an RRC_CONNECTED to RRC_IDLE/RRC_INACTIVE and then to RRC_CONNECTED transition." as specified in TS 38.331 [6], clause 5.3.1.2.
+The network is responsible for avoiding reuse of the COUNT with the same RB identity and with the same key, e.g. due to the transfer of large volumes of data, release and establishment of new RBs, and multiple termination point changes for RLC-UM bearers and multiple termination point changes for RLC-AM bearer with SN terminated PDCP re-establishment (COUNT reset) due to SN only full configuration whilst the key stream inputs (i.e. bearer ID, security key) at MN have not been updated.
+In order to avoid such re-use, the network e.g. uses different RB identities for RB establishments, change the AS security key, or an RRC_CONNECTED to RRC_IDLE/RRC_INACTIVE and then to RRC_CONNECTED transition as specified in TS 38.331 [6], clause 5.3.1.2.

 Threat References: TR 33.926 [5], clause D.2.2.7 Key Reuse